chibwesamuel/alx-backend/0x03-queuing_system_in_js/REAME.md

 ## Tasks

 ### 0. Install a Redis Instance
-- Download, extract, and compile the latest stable Redis version.
+- Download, extract and compile the latest stable Redis version.
 - Start Redis in the background and ensure it's working correctly.
 - Copy the Redis dump file into the project root.